Memmo Terms of Service — Beta

 8.2 Inactive Accounts

 Accounts that have been inactive for more than two (2) years are candidates for deletion.
-Activity includes logging into the Service or maintaining an active paid subscription.
+Activity includes logging into the Service or otherwise using the Service.
 Before deleting an inactive account, we will send at least two (2) email warnings to the address on file, giving you the opportunity to log in and preserve your account.

 8.3 Termination by Memmo